 In all tables, "natural origin" fish are those resulting from spawning in the natural environment, while "hatchery origin" fish are those resulting from spawning in a hatchery.
 Whether the parents were natural origin, hatchery origin, or a mix does not matter.
 "Unmarked" fish are those without a mark that identifies them as hatchery origin; these unmarked fish can be natural origin fish, hatchery origin fish that did not receive a distinguishing mark, or a mixture of these two.

 Section A: Hatchery Programs Information

 A1.
 HatcheryStock Table

 This lookup table stores the list of hatchery stocks.
+Additions and changes to this table are done through PSMFC, not via the API.
 (Back to Table of Contents)